- This event has passed.

 - Can I get a signed book even if I can’t attend the event?
 Yes!
 Please click on the book’s product page and add to your shopping cart instead of ordering a ticket on this page.
 Use the comment form at checkout to specify a signed book and let us know how it should be personalized.
 (You may do this with other books by the author, as well.)
 You can choose store pick up or we can mail it to you.

 - How much of the ticket price goes to The Literacy Council?
-At least $10 from each ticket purchase will go directly to the Lit Council.
+All proceeds will go directly to the Lit Council.
 (The balance pays for your food, drink, and book.)
-Also, there will be copies of the author’s other books available for purchase at the event and 20% of those sales will go to the Lit Council.
+Also, there will be copies of the author’s other books available for purchase at the event and 20% of the retail price of those sales will go to the Lit Council.

 - Can I pick up my copy of the book before the event?
 No. You’ll be directed to a table to pick up your book as soon as you arrive and show your ticket.
 (We’re not allowed to give them to you before the national release day, which is the day of the event, and by the morning of the event your book will already be boxed up and on its way to the venue.)